IhabMohamed/MPC-3-Phase-Inverters/README.md

   publisher={Inderscience Publishers (IEL)}<br/>
 }<br/>

-**Eventually**, if you use these codes or relevant to your academic work, please cite the relevant article :-)

 > For further information or codes of other articles (e.g., HIL implementation), please feel free to conatct me.
 - **Ihab S. Mohamed**, INRIA Sophia Antipolis - Méditerranée, France, ihab.s.mohamed@gmail.com